bawplayer/SEM-Bigwig/README.md

 ## Landlord

-The **Landlord** module is aimed to encrypt & sign the source code of a secret program.
-Currently, the module generates the required signatures for attestation, merging it into the compiled ELF source code.
+The **Landlord module** is aimed to encrypt & sign the source code of a secret program.
+Currently, the module generates the required signatures for authentication, and manipulates the file header to allocate memory segment to be populated later.

 To test the module's functionality: